 If I have a concern or complaint, what should I do?

-We very rarely have the need to address major complaints or problems, but we understand that there will always be niggling things that upset or annoy parents, and we'd rather hear it from you than on the grapevine.
+We very rarely have the need to address major complaints or problems, but we understand that there will always be niggling things that upset or annoy parents, and we'd rather hear it from you than it filter through as gossip on the grapevine.
 It is impossible to run a Performing Arts school with 200 families and not upset some people some of the time, although we do our best to keep people happy.
 Our priority though is that all our children have a positive experience with us and this priority will always take precedent over one unhappy mum or another, which we know from experience is ultimately what our children's parents expect of us.